 Watch: Greyhound on Apple TV+

 If you enjoy nature documentaries, or just like staring at endlessly adorable animals, you’ll find Tiny World fascinating.
-This six-episode series gets in the fascinating faces of cute little creatures from around the world.
+Both short seasons of this nature doc blitz you with the fascinating faces of cute little creatures from around the world.
 Each episode focuses on a single place — the African savannah, the Australian Outback, a Caribbean island, etc. — and the diminutive denizens of that ecosystem.